mel-miller/mel-site-gtsb/src/pages/about.md

 Leads a diverse team of developers, UX designers, and visual communicators who are responsible for a large portfolio of websites, web applications, digital assets, style guides, component libraries, and accessible document templates.

-Works hands-on with various development frameworks and design tools — including the development of Drupal websites, distributions, modules and themes.
+Works hands-on with various development frameworks and design tools — including leading the development of Buckeye UX, a new university-wide design system.

 ### Web Communication Specialist